DeloitteAU/eslint-config-deloitte/readme.md

 - [Installation for ES6 + React projects](#installation-for-es6--react-projects)
 - [Installation for ES5 projects](#installation-for-es5-projects)

-> Please note: If you are using Types such as Flow or or experimental features not supported in ESLint itself yet such as decorators.
+> Please note: If you are using Types such as Flow or experimental features not supported in ESLint itself yet such as decorators.
 Please additionally [configure the babel-parser](#babel-parser-installation).

 ## Installation for ES6 projects